 Here is what you need to know about our response:

-- Our Home Office at 555 Northgate Drive in San Rafael will continue to provide client intake over the phone (415-526-7500) and homeless outreach county-wide, as well as safety net services such as rental assistance, utility assistance, and emergency food boxes.
+- Our Home Office at 555 Northgate Drive in San Rafael will continue to provide client intake over the phone (415-526-7500) and homeless outreach county-wide, as well as safety net services such as rental and cash assistance, utility assistance, and emergency food boxes.
 We will also continue to offer financial coaching services (appointments available) and mental health supports.
-We are looking at a July 1, 2020 re-open date.
-Stay tuned for details.

-- Warm Line Emotional Support is availale 7 days a week.
+- Warm Line Emotional Support is available 7 days a week.
 Operating since March 23rd (English), our telephone peer mental health support services are open from 9am to 12am (midnight) every day.
 If you or someone you know is feeling isolated, depressed, or anxious, call us at 415-459-6330 to speak with someone and get the emotional support you need.
-We launched our Spanish Warm Line this month and now have operations every day.
+We launched our Spanish Warm Line on May 4 and now have operations Monday-Saturday.
 Take a look at hours and number here.

 - Questions?
 Call: 415-526-7500 to get all other questions answered and information to meet your needs.
 We are coordinating with the county, other community-based organizations, and the emergency response office to ensure we continue to meet the needs of our staff and families.
-At this time, we are requesting that callers leave only one message to ensure that our staff can keep up with messages and a timely response.
+Please leave only one message to ensure that our staff can keep up with messages and a timely response.

 Rent Help & Cash Assistance